What Are Some Cheaper Alternatives to the Ahrefs API?

 The second is that a lot of those things sound a lot like other major SEO tools.
 Whether they're replicating the same data or just white-labeling those other tools, I couldn't tell you.

 Bishopi uses a credits system as most APIs do.
-Most API queries use at a minimum 15-25 credits, and the starter plan costs $50 for 10,000 credits, monthly.
+Most API queries use at a minimum 15-25 credits.
+There is a free tier offering 25 lookups per month.
+Paid plans start with the Basic plan at $39/mo for 10,000 credits, the Start-Up plan at $119/mo for approximately 30,000 credits, the Advanced plan at $349/mo, and enterprise plans available from $249 with custom credit allocations.
 Credits don't carry over; they refresh monthly, though if you buy extra top-up credits, those do carry over.

 Majestic